 New Trials and Observations

-Over 250 species and cultivars have been added to the Arboretum collection since the PRTWO experiment ended in 2001.
+Several hundred species and cultivars have been tested in the Arboretum since the end of the PRTWO experiment in 2001.
 Most new additions have been species plants for maximum diversity in our limited space.
 New acquisitions of native Canadian plants are from wild seed sources whenever possible.

 - Manchurian maple (Acer mandshuricum)